Ramin Gray: Career

-Internationally, Ramin has directed two plays by Simon Stephens, the German language premiere of Harper Regan at the Salzburg Festival in a co-production with the Schauspielhaus Hamburg and On The Shore of the Wide World at Volkstheater Wien (Karl-Skraup Prize).
+Internationally, Gray has directed two plays by Simon Stephens, the German language premiere of Harper Regan at the Salzburg Festival in a co-production with the Schauspielhaus Hamburg and On The Shore of the Wide World at Volkstheater Wien (Karl-Skraup Prize).
 His 2010 Viennese production of Dennis Kelly's Orphans was nominated for the Nestroy Prize.
 His Russian production of The Ugly One won Best Director at the Textura Festival, Perm in 2010.

-From 2011 to 2018 Ramin was Artistic Director of ATC Theatre for whom he directed The Golden Dragon by Roland Schimmelpfennig, which saw 110 performances worldwide including India and Northern Iraq, the first major revival of Crave by Sarah Kane and a new Russian play, Illusions by Ivan Vyrypaev, and the British premiere of Marius von Mayenburg's Martyr.
+From 2011 to 2018 Gray was Artistic Director of ATC Theatre for whom he directed The Golden Dragon by Roland Schimmelpfennig, which saw 110 performances worldwide including India and Northern Iraq, the first major revival of Crave by Sarah Kane and a new Russian play, Illusions by Ivan Vyrypaev, and the British premiere of Marius von Mayenburg's Martyr.

-Ramin commissioned and directed David Greig's The Events, with music by John Browne, which was voted by critics in The Guardian as the 'Best Play of 2013'.
+Gray commissioned and directed David Greig's The Events, with music by John Browne, which was voted by critics in The Guardian as the 'Best Play of 2013'.
 Co-produced with the Young Vic, Schauspielhaus Wien and Brageteatret Norway, Gray also directed the Norwegian and Austrian productions of The Events.

-In 2016/7 Ramin's critically acclaimed production of Aeschylus' The Suppliant Women opened at the Royal Lyceum in Edinburgh and toured the UK, Ireland and Hong Kong.
+In 2016/7 Gray's critically acclaimed production of Aeschylus' The Suppliant Women opened at the Royal Lyceum in Edinburgh and toured the UK, Ireland and Hong Kong.

-Ramin directed the British premiere of Roland Schimmelpfennig's Winter Solstice at the Orange Tree in January 2016.
+Gray directed the British premiere of Roland Schimmelpfennig's Winter Solstice at the Orange Tree in January 2016.

-In 2009 Ramin directed Benjamin Britten's Death in Venice at the Hamburgische Staatsoper, conducted by Simone Young.
+In 2009 Gray directed Benjamin Britten's Death in Venice at the Hamburgische Staatsoper, conducted by Simone Young.
 The production then transferred to Theater an der Wien, conducted by Donald Runnicles.
 At Hamburg he also directed the European premiere of Brett Dean's Bliss and, in 2015, the world premiere of Beat Furrer's La Bianca Notte.
 For the Royal Opera House, he directed the British premiere of Gerald Barry's The Importance of Being Earnest in 2013.
 In 2016 the production was revived at the Barbican Centre and Lincoln Center, New York.